holochain/holochain-rust/doc/holochain_101/src/links/get_links.md

 Get Links allows the zome developer to query links from the DHT.
 The call accepts an options parameter to customize the query behavior.
 The parameters of the get_links are :

 `base` : which is the base address
-`LinkType Link Match` : which you can use to specify a regex of an exact match or pattern on the match of a link_type `Tag Link Match` : which you can use to specify a regex of an exact match or pattern on the match of a tag `Options` : This a configurable struct that you can use to specify different options to apply when executing the query.
+`LinkType Link Match` : a match enum which is either a regex or an exact match specifier on link_type `Tag Link Match` : which you can use to specify a regex of an exact match or pattern on the match of a tag `Options` : This a configurable struct that you can use to specify different options to apply when executing the query.